In today’s Personal Struggle Series [#PSSeries], we’re dealing with unanswered prayers or situation refusing to change after prayer.

 He determines the perfect time to when He knows you need it best, not when you think it’s best for you to have that answer.

-So PATIENCE is very important component that must go along side your prayers.
+So PATIENCE is a very important component that must go alongside your prayers.

 A lot of people had to wait for a long period of time to receive what God promised them, we have Abraham; waited 25yrs for Isaac, David; 23 years to finally be crowned King after he has been anointed, and even Zachariah and Elizabeth, the bible said that when the angel came to announce that Elizabeth will be pregnant, He said ” “Don’t be afraid, Zechariah!
 God has heard your prayer.
 Your wife, Elizabeth, will give you a son,…“How can I be sure this will happen?
 I’m an old man now, and my wife is also well along in years.
 Then the angel said,… It was he (God) who sent me to bring you this good news! …For my words will certainly be fulfilled at the proper time.(at their appointed time.)
 Luke 1”